Anandu-Unnikrishnan/Anandu-Unnikrishnan/README.md

-- 👋 Hi, I’m Anandu
+- 👋 Hi..I’m Anandu⚡
-- 👀 I’m interested in drawing, coding and football
+- 👀 I’m interested in drawing✏️,coding👨‍💻and football⚽
-- 🌱 I’m currently learning C programming...I'm a CS undergrad student
+- 🌱 I’m currently learning Java programming
+- 🔭 I’m currently working on Data Structures
+- 🏨 I'm a CS Undergrad Student

 <!---
 Anandu-tech7/Anandu-tech7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.